albar965/littlenavmap-manual/src/en/MAPFPEDIT.rst

 All departure or destination procedures are removed if the departure or destination airport is moved or replaced.
-The same applies if waypoints are prepended before or appended after departure or destination.
+The same applies if waypoints are inserted before or appended after departure or destination.

 .. figure:: ../images/fpedit.jpg